Code-Institute-Submissions/JohannHelbert-Mildew-Detection/README.md

 ### Deploying to Heroku

+* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+* The project was deployed to Heroku using the following steps.

-1. Sign in to Heroku
+1. Log in to Heroku and create an App
-2. Select app
-3. At the Deploy tab, select GitHub as the deployment method.
+2. At the Deploy tab, select GitHub as the deployment method.
-4. Select your repository name and click Search.
+3. Select your repository name and click Search.
 Once it is found, click Connect.
-5. Select the branch you want to deploy, then click Deploy Branch.
+4. Select the branch you want to deploy, then click Deploy Branch.
-6. The deployment process should happen smoothly in case all deployment files are fully functional.
+5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
+6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Technologies Used